 - Under the bed

 Under every item on your list, create bulleted sub-tasks.
 For example, under “Drawers,” you’ll write more specific goals such as “throw away all socks that don’t have mates.”
 Under “Closet,” write “remove everything I’ve not worn in the last year.”
+It will be helpful.

 We’ll go into more detail about this below when we discuss SMART goals below.